goschtl/zope/bluebream/website/docs/v1.0/manual/componentarchitecture.rst

 `Zope Component Architecture (ZCA)` is a framework for supporting component based design and programming.
 It is very well suited to developing large Python software systems.
-The ZCA is not specific to the Zope web application server: it can be used for developing any Python application.
+The ZCA is not specific to the BlueBream: it can be used for developing any Python application.

 The ZCA is all about using Python objects effectively.
 Components are reusable objects with introspectable interfaces.
 A component